Last Updated on

 The signs clearly pointed me to the Egypt Air check-in for the Sharm el Sheikh flight, no assistance required but thanks very much.
 One especially persistent man actually continued to walk right alongside me (as if he was showing me the way) even after I politely told him I did not need his help.
 When I got to the counter he had the nerve to hold his hand out for a tip.
 He didn’t get one.

-It was a quick 40 minute flight from Cairo to Sharm el Sheikh and I was at the Hilton Sharm el Sheikh Resort by 9am.
+It was a quick 40 minute flight from Cairo to Sharm el Sheikh and I was at the Hilton Sharm el Sheikh Resort (now the Fayrouz Resort) by 9am.
 I was checked into a Junior Suite with a fabulous view (an upgrade courtesy of my Diamond status with Hilton – yay!) and headed down to the beach for the day.

 After a relaxing afternoon overlooking the Red Sea, I took the hotel shuttle into Naama Bay for dinner.
 This is the primary tourist hub in Sharm el Sheikh and unfortunately the site of a suicide bombing last July in which more than 80 people were killed.
 According to Debbie in Cairo, the town is one of the safest places in Egypt these days thanks to increased security efforts in the wake of that attack.
 The security near the Hilton is noticeable but not obtrusive, Naama Bay is a different story.